tr3buchet/notebook-viewer/README.md

 store your gist's data permanently, but does cache it for ~10 minutes

 ### install
-`pip install nbviewer` or clone the repo and `python setup.py install`
+`pip install notebook-viewer` or clone the repo and `python setup.py install`

 [gister](https://github.com/tr3buchet/gister) is required so you might want to pop over and checkout the conguration, not to worry it will work out of the box, but everything will be created anonymously